 The key feature for me, however, is that you can assign the Ironclaw RGB a special sniper button for when you want ultimate control lining up those all-important headshots in FPS games – something you simply don’t get on the Rival 310.
 It’s a little hidden away, all told, and nowhere near as obvious to the eye as having a dedicated sniper button like the Asus ROG Gladius II or Logitech G502 Hero, for example, but it is there.
 All you need to do is assign it to a button of your choosing by selecting it from the Remap Mouse Button menu in iCUE’s Actions tab.
 And, of course, you can also customise the speed of that sniper button over in the DPI settings.

 That’s a pretty convincing package for £55 / $60, and in my eyes a much better buy than the similarly-priced Steelseries Rival 310.
 The Rival 310 is currently a smidge cheaper right now, going for £46 / $44 at time of writing, but that extra tenner or so goes a long way here, whether you’re after that extra level of flexibility or a comfier, better-looking chassis.

-As a result, the Corsair Ironclaw RGB is now my new recommendation for best gaming mouse in our mid-range price category – although those after a more ambidextrous design should still check out the Steelseries Sensei 310 if you need something left-handed.
+As a result, the Corsair Ironclaw RGB is now my new mid-range favourite in our gaming mouse roundup – although those after a more ambidextrous design should still check out the Steelseries Sensei 310 if you need something left-handed.
 For the righties among us, however, the Ironclaw RGB is a tough act to beat for mid-range mouse buyers.